-Example 9.2 creates a file named aFileName in the current directory on the server.
+Example 10.2 creates a file named aFileName in the current directory on the server.

 '''

 myFile := GsFile openWriteOnServer: mySpec

-%
+"Here would go code to write data to the file"

 myFile close

 %

 '''

 These methods return the instance of GsFile that was created, or nil if an error occurred.
-Common errors include insufficient permissions to open the file for modification.
-For information about error messages, see Appendix B, "GemStone Error Messages".
+Common errors include invalid paths or insufficient permissions.
+To determine the specific problem, use the techniques described under "GsFile Errors" on page 217.